 In fact, some of these dogs are also capable of changing fur colors with the seasons.
 No matter what kind of preference you have, you’re probably able to find a Chorkie in your favorite color because of the variety of their combinations.

 Chorkies are a generally low-shedding breed, but they need to be groomed regularly to keep their coats tidy and to reinforce the bond with their owners.
 Those with short coats may be groomed once or twice a week, but those with coats on the longer side will need an upkeep every other day.
 They will also need clipping every two months and a monthly bath on top of that, to keep their coats in a pristine condition.
+You might still need to whip out the vacuum once in a while.

 These little dogs do not wear their nails very quickly, so they need periodic trimming.
 Their ears should also be frequently cleaned, as the excess wax and dirt may cause persistent infections that are very hard to treat.
 In addition, their teeth should be cleaned both at home and by a professional, as they are prone to dental diseases and may start losing their teeth as early as three years old.